This factsheet is for people who have repetitive strain injury (RSI), also known as upper limb disorders, or who would like information about it.

 Although there is no evidence to suggest that complementary therapies can successfully treat RSI, some people say that techniques such as massage and osteopathy ease their symptoms and help them to relax.

-Employers have a legal duty under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999 to prevent work-related RSI and ensure that anyone who already has the condition doesn't get any worse (see our common questions for more information).
+Employers have a legal duty under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999 to prevent work-related RSI and ensure that anyone who already has the condition doesn't get any worse (see our FAQs for more information).

 Your work area should be suitable and comfortable for you.
 The risk of an accident or injury occurring should be reduced as much as possible.